 - Error 504: It usually happens due to slow internet or connection timeout.
 Check your internet connection.

 - Error 505: The app can’t be installed due to incompatibility or conflicts with another app.

 - Error 911: There’s a problem with your Wi-Fi connection, or you may be required to clear the data cache.
 Disconnect and reconnect to your WiFi network or clear your cache.

 - Error 919/ 101/ 923/ 921: Your device’s storage is inadequate.
 Free up some space to continue downloading apps.
 This could also be caused by incorrect APN settings.

 - Error 927: The download is impossible because the Play Store is being updated.
 Wait for a few minutes until the Google Play Store is completely upgraded.
-If the issue still persists, proceed with clearing data of Play Store, Play Services, and Download Manager.
+If the issue persists, proceed with clearing data for Play Store, Play Services, and Download Manager.